Some new Liouville type theorems for 3D steady tropical climate model: Abstract

 \section{Abstract}

-In this paper, we study the Liouville type theorems for the stationary tropical climate model in three dimension.
-With the help of the delicate estimates of several integrals and an iteration argument, we establish Liouville type theorems under seventeen different assumptions.
-As a consequence, we show that a smooth solution is trivial provided that they belong to some Lebesgue spaces or satisfy some decay conditions at infinity.
-Our results extend and improve the recent work of Cho-In-Yang (2024 Appl.
-Math.
-Lett.
-153 109039).
+In this paper, we establish two major classes of Liouville type results for the three-dimensional stationary tropical climate model.
+The first class is obtained under the assumptions imposed on $u,v,\theta$ whereas the second one relies on the assumptions imposed on $u,v,\nabla\theta$.
+Using the energy method and an iteration argument, we obtain Liouville type theorems under the condition that Lebesgue norms of the smooth solutions on the annulus satisfy some power-law growth conditions.
+As a consequence, we show that a smooth solution is trivial provided that it belongs to some Lebesgue spaces or satisfies some decay conditions at infinity.
+Furthermore, with the aid of a contradiction argument and by developing a systematic framework to handle the energy function associated with the non-trivial solutions, we obtain a logarithmic improvement of our Liouville type theorems.
+Our new framework is very effective for establishing logarithmic improvements of Liouville type theorems for coupled fluid equations.